senere/senere/README.md

 - 👋 Hi, I’m Ecre
 - 👀 I’m interested in Remote Sensing and Geospatial Analysis
 - 🌱 I’m currently learning Lidar Processing
-- 📫 You can reach me on Lınkedin: ecre-sener
+- 📫 You can reach me on Linkedin: ecre-sener

 <!---
 senere/senere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.